Data-Driven Control for Linear Discrete-Time Delay Systems: Conclusions

-where we have used the fact that any projection matrix has unitary norm.
-Hence, when it holds that $h_1=j^\star$ and that $h_2=i^\star$, then the orthogonal distance of $X_{\{1\}}$ to the row-space of $W^{(i^\star,j^\star)}_0$ has to be less or equal to the norm of the noisy part.
-On the contrary, if the delays do not correspond to the used $i$ and $j$, the distance increases since $d_{(i,j)}(X^{\mathrm{nom}}_{\{1\}})>0$.
 Once the correct delays are determined, the corresponding open- and closed-loop data-based system representations are obtained via Proposition~\ref{Prop:OpenLoopRep} and Lemma~\ref{Lem:ClosedLoopRep}, respectively.

-Finally, if for two distinct pairs $(i,j)$ the condition \eqref{Eq:DelayCond} holds simultaneously, there are two candidates for the delay values and it is not possible to distinguish between them from the available data. \end{proof}
+Finally, if for two distinct pairs $(i,j)$ the condition \eqref{Eq:DelayCond} holds simultaneously, there are two candidates for the delay values and it is not possible to distinguish between them with the derived bound \eqref{Eq:DelayCond} and with the available data. \end{proof}

 \begin{proof}[Proof of Theorem \ref{Thm:GainNoise}] As in Theorem~\ref{Thm:GainNoise}, let there exist the matrices $Q_i$ for $i=\{1,2,3\}$, $\bar{P}$, $\bar{S}$, $\bar{R}_i$ and $\bar{S}_{12,i}$ for $i=\{1,2\}$, and compute $K$ following \eqref{Eq:NoiseThm01control}.
 Following \eqref{App:ControlEq01}, define $\bar{P}_2=X_{\{0\}}Q_3$.
 By using \eqref{App:CongMat}, the matrices $P$, $S$, $R_i$ and $S_{12,i}$ for $i=\{1,2\}$ can be computed.
 With these matrices, the Lyapunov-Krasovskii functional \eqref{App:LKF} can be built and used to analyze the stability of \eqref{Eq:System} with feedback gain $K$.